The permutation group is represented as the factor group

 generated by

-The subgroup of order 3 of is generated by
+The subgroup of order 3 of

 We have to subtract those 6-sets first that are invariant under a